 The almond flour peach cobbler ready to bake.

 Step 4: Add the peach mixture to a greased 8×8 dish and add the biscuit topping over the peaches.
-Bake at 350º F for 30 minutes.
+Bake at 350ยบ F for 30 minutes.

 Storing Cobbler:

-This paleo peach cobbler will keep up to 4 days in your refrigerator.
+This paleo peach cobbler will stay in your refrigerator for up to 4 days.
 Be sure to store it in an airtight container.

 Does gluten free baking take longer?

 In many cases, gluten-free baking takes a little longer than traditional recipes.
 The reason is that many gluten-free ingredients tend to brown a little bit faster.
-So, it’s advisable to bake things low and slow when it comes to gluten free.
+So, it’s advisable to bake things low and slow when it comes to gluten-free food.

 Why is my cobbler runny?

-Most of the time, when peach cobbler turns out runny, the fruit had a lot of extra juice.
+Most of the time, when the peach cobbler turns out runny, the fruit has a lot of extra juice.
 When extra juicy, fruit adds tons of sweetness to the dish, leading to extra liquid.

 Can you use frozen peaches?